annikadl/ResearchTrack1-assignment1/README.md

 Given that, to **run this code**:
 * clone the repository
 * move into the `assignment23` branch with the line command `git checkout assignment23`
-* run the program using `run.py` with the line command `python2 run.py assignment.py`
-At this point the simulator has started, the program is running and the robot is moving.
+* run the program going into `robot-sim` folder and using `run.py` with the line command `python2 run.py assignment.py` At this point the simulator has started, the program is running and the robot is moving.

 ## The assignment